patcadelina/prometheus-wiki/HOWTO-cut-a-new-release.md

 Bump the version in the `VERSION` file and update `CHANGELOG.md`.
 It's usually a good idea to do this in a proper PR as this gives others the opportunity to chime in on the release in general and on the addition to the changelog in particular.

+Note that `CHANGELOG.md` should only document changes relevant to users of Prometheus, including external API changes, performance improvements, and new features.
+Do not document changes of internal interfaces, code refactorings and clean-ups, changes to the build process, … Whoever is interested in those is supposed to look at the Git commit history.

 ## Draft the new release

 Tag the new release with a tag named `v<major>.<minor>.<patch>`, e.g. `v2.1.3`.
 Note the `v` prefix.